bcdev/zappend/CONFIG.md

 ### `target_storage_options`

 Type _object_.
-Options for the filesystem given by the URI of `target_uri`.
+Options for the filesystem given by the URI of `target_dir`.

 ### `slice_engine`